December 26, 2017

-First photo: From left are First South Farm Credit’s Mike Pigg, Discussion Meet winner Ethan Mobley and Federation President Jimmy Parnell.
-Second photo: From left are Dow’s Cullen Wiggins, Excellence in Agriculture winner Andrew Brock and Federation President Jimmy Parnell.
-Third photo: From left are Alabama Farm Credit’s Ben Gore; Outstanding Young Farm Family Chloe, Eric, Carrly and Landon Lovvorn; Federation President Jimmy Parnell; and Alabama Ag Credit’s Doug Thiessen.
+Top photo; From left are First South Farm Credit’s Mike Pigg, Discussion Meet winner Ethan Mobley of Franklin County and Federation President Jimmy Parnell.
+Center photo: From left are Dow’s Cullen Wiggins, Excellence in Agriculture winner Andrew Brock of Marshall County and Federation President Jimmy Parnell.
+Bottom photo: From left are Alabama Farm Credit’s Ben Gore; Outstanding Young Farm Family Chloe, Eric, Carrly and Landon Lovvorn of Cleburne County; Federation President Jimmy Parnell; and Alabama Ag Credit’s Doug Thiessen.

-Alabama young farmers wrapped up 2017 contests when Ethan Mobley of Franklin County won Discussion Meet at the Alabama Farmers Federation’s 96th annual meeting in Montgomery Dec.
+Alabama Young Farmers wrapped up 2017 contests when Ethan Mobley of Franklin County won the Discussion Meet at the Alabama Farmers Federation’s 96th annual meeting in Montgomery Dec.
 4.

 Mobley, a freshman studying biosystems engineering at Auburn University, beat out three final-round competitors to win a four-wheeler courtesy of First South Farm Credit.

 “During our competition, I was excited to help find solutions to some of today’s largest issues facing agriculture,” Mobley said.
-“I’m grateful to First South for this awesome prize and the chance to represent Alabama in the national contest.”
+“I’m grateful to First South for this awesome prize and the Federation for the chance to represent Alabama in the national contest.”

 Other finalists were Landon Marks, Cherokee County; Hunter Garnett, Morgan County; and Kyle Morris, Cullman County.
 The final four, named at the Commodity Producers Conference in August, each received a Yeti cooler for their work simulating a committee discussion of agriculture hot topics.